jthet/machine-learning-projects/hurricane-nueralNet/README.md

 _________________________________________________________________
 ```

-- Xception: A custon model with the Xception architecture from Google as described by [this paper](https://arxiv.org/pdf/1610.02357.pdf)
+- **Xception**: A custon model with the Xception architecture from Google as described by [this paper](https://arxiv.org/pdf/1610.02357.pdf)
 ```
 _________________________________________________________________
  Layer (type)                Output Shape              Param #